-- 61.1 The Data Sharing and Confidentiality Agreement (which is set out at Schedule 2 of this Agreement) sets out the Parties' respective duties and obligations in relation to information and data sharing. - 61.2 The Corporate Officers and Delivery Authority are each data controllers and are therefore each responsible for their own compliance with Data Protection Legislation. - 61.3 If the Parties determine that in relation to any processing of Personal Data, a Party is acting as a processor to the other Party, the Parties shall cooperate in good faith to agree a suitable data processing agreement for the relevant processing activities that will meet the requirements of Article 28 of the UK GDPR.
+- 61.1 Schedule 2 of this Agreement sets out the Parties' respective duties and obligations in relation to information and data sharing. - 61.2 The Corporate Officers and Delivery Authority are each data controllers and are therefore each responsible for their own compliance with Data Protection Legislation. - 61.3 If the Parties determine that in relation to any processing of Personal Data, a Party is acting as a processor to the other Party, the Parties shall cooperate in good faith to agree a suitable data processing agreement for the relevant processing activities that will meet the requirements of Article 28 of the UK GDPR.